-Each account has its own benefits and merits, and they are similar in some ways.
-The philosophy behind an HRA and an HSA is that they are designed to help make healthcare more affordable for workers and their families by providing financial support for health related expenses.
-Members and account holders can use the funds in their HRA or HSA to pay for qualified health expenses, which means the person is more involved in his or her personal healthcare since they choose how and when to spend their healthcare dollars.
+Account holders and participants can use the funds in their HRA or HSA to pay for qualified health expenses.
+These accounts are part of consumer directed healthcare, which empowers individuals to be more involved in their personal healthcare since they choose how and when to spend their healthcare dollars.
 Also, both accounts can be part of an employer-sponsored benefit plan (and some employers offer both).

 The table below provides a side-by-side comparison of the differences between an HRA and HSA for account holders: